LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![Installing pip3](http://127.0.0.1/assets/lab1-7.png)

 ### 2. Install AWS CLI
-To interact with AWS services from the command line, the AWS CLI (Command Line Interface) tool is neccessary.
-Install and upgrade AWS CLI to the latest version using the following command:
+To interact with AWS services from the command line, we use the AWS CLI (Command Line Interface).
+Install and upgrade it to the latest version using:

 ```bash
 pip3 install awscli --upgrade
 ```

+- **`awscli`**: This installs the AWS Command Line Interface, enabling us to manage AWS services like EC2, S3, and more directly from the terminal.
+- **`--upgrade`**: Ensures that if an older version of AWS CLI is already installed, it will be replaced with the latest version, which includes new features, updates, and security patches.

-This ensures that we have the most recent version of AWS CLI with latest features and updates, to interact with AWS resources such as EC2, S3, etc.
+Once installed, we can execute AWS CLI commands to interact with various AWS resources such as EC2, S3, etc.

 ![Install AWS CLI](http://127.0.0.1/assets/lab1-8.png)

 ### 3. Configure AWS CLI
 After installation, configure the AWS CLI to connect to our Amazon EC2 instance.
-This is done by entering your credentials (Access Key ID, Secret Access Key, Region) using the following command:
+This is done by entering your credentials **Access Key ID, Secret Access Key, Region** using the following command:
 ```bash
 aws configure
 ```